jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 So, let's learn how to write smart contracts in Haskell!
 [Watch this video](https://youtu.be/iSmkqocn0oQ), it makes sense.

-###### TODOS.

-* Add references and footnotes.

 ### 1. Introduction

-Within this set of lecture notes, some information about UTxO (or extended UTxOs if you prefer) is initially discussed (the constraints required for consumption).
+Within this set of lecture notes, some information about UTxO [[1]](#1) (and extended UTxOs [[2]](#2)) is initially discussed (the constraints required for consumption).
 The notion of on-chain and off-chain scripts is discussed.
 A reminder of what a EUTxO model is, is presented in detail (including information about datum, redeemers and context).
-We discuss some of the exercises demonstrated within the second lecture of the second cohort of the Plutus Pioneer Program.
+We discuss some of the exercises demonstrated within the second lecture of the second cohort of the Plutus Pioneer Program [[3]](#3).
 This mainly includes how to implement validation on-chain (validators, mkValidator in Haskell, which compiles down to plutus-core).
 We do this through the use of a redeemer (initially very naively using a gift smart contract, which essentially means the redeemer always evaluates to True, then we switch to having the redeemer always evaluate to False - essentially never allowing the consumption of a (E)UTxO - burning...
 We then defined a redeemer as a form of Data, initially a tuple (bool, bool), if the tuple bool values are equal, then the UTxO can be consumed...
 Then a Haskell type report (I believe it's called - similar to an object, expect for each property Haskell creates a function, if I understand correctly).
 This performed the same function as the tuple (the same constraints)...
-We also learn how to create script addresses.
+We also learn how to create script addresses [[4]](#4).

 #### 1.1 Catch Up | EUTxO - Additional Information

 Previously a pioneer brought up the notion of "what if we didn't add any kind of 'end-point' to our smart contract?
-Would the funds just get stuck within the contract?".
+Would the funds just get stuck within the contract?" [[5]](#5).
 Unfortunately, that would appear to be the case (if the script was coded in such a manner that there was no stopping criteria implemented".
 This is to say that: in order to change the state of the blockchain (to consume any given UTxO) a transaction must be executed on-chain (and validated), such that the previous UTxO is consumed and the next UTxO is created.
 UTxOs will never spring into action themselves.

 * New transactions are generated (initiated) by a wallet (which is essentially a collection of keys, as your wallet has the private key to some UTxOs outputs 'public' key (which are thought of as scripts and redeemers).
 * The state of any given UTxO can only be changed if the outputs are verified by satisfying the arbitrary logic held at the script address, using the required redeemer (input parameters).